-Metered Dose Spray: This means you can consistently rely on Promescent delay spray to always give you the same dosage amount for repeatable results.
+Metered Dose Spray: This means you can consistently rely on Promescent to always give you the same dosage amount for repeatable results.

 We advise men start by applying the spray to the underside of the shaft and head.

 After that, rub in the spray in a circular motion until it’s absorbed into the penis.

 Pro tip: For best result, it's best to try experimenting by yourself first.
 We recommend 3 sprays to start, then adjust accordingly from there.

-One common mistake for those using a delay spray for the first time is assuming it'll work right away.
+One common mistake for those using a premature ejaculation spray for the first time is assuming it'll work right away.

 For best results, you’ll need to wait between 5 and 10 minutes for the spray’s full effect to set in.